sharonlevy/sharonlevy.github.io/_pages/about.md

   - /about.html
 ---

 I am a fifth-year Ph.D. student at the University of California, Santa Barbara.
 I work in the NLP Group under Professor William Wang.
 My research focuses on natural language processing, with an emphasis on Responsible AI.
-I currently work on problems relating to fairness, trustworthiness, and safety.
+I work on problems relating to fairness, trustworthiness, and safety.

+**I am on the faculty job market, seeking a tenure-track position!**

 ## Publications and Preprints